new-church/sc-www/content/news/art-classes.md

 No booking required.

-For attendance information and enquiries please email [info@swedenborg.com.au](mailto:info@swedenborg.com.au)
+For more information and enquiries please email [info@swedenborg.com.au](mailto:info@swedenborg.com.au)

 See the individual events for further details and a Zoom link.